 The construction and commercial operation of Grousemount 114 MW wind farm was successfully completed in 2020.
-EMP worked closely with Generation and Trading to progress the development of new renewable generation opportunities including Inch Cape Offshore Limited, a 50:50 joint venture with Red Rock Power Limited to develop a large c.1GW wind farm development off the east coast of Scotland.
-Engineering and major project delivery brings the EMP is also working on a range of other renewable development projects offshore and onshore through partnerships with EDF, Equinor, Parkwind and with Bord Na Mona on the development of the Oweninny 2 electricity.
+EMP worked closely with Generation and Trading to progress the development of new renewable generation opportunities including Inch Cape Offshore Limited, a 50:50 joint venture with Red Rock Power Limited to develop a large circa 1GW wind farm development off the east coast of Scotland.
+EMP is also working on a range of other renewable development projects offshore and onshore through partnerships with EDF, Equinor, Parkwind and with Bord Na Mona on the development of the Oweninny 2 electricity.
 87 MW project.
 EMP also successfully managed the Whether it is new wind farms, electricity transmission generation maintenance outage programme during 2020 in collaboration with Generation and Trading.